fallingsprings/couch-add-ons/database/README.md

 ##Caveats
 As with any database operation, be sure you have a good backup before proceeding with the restore operation.

 This utility backs up and restores the entire database, not just the Couch tables.
-If your site has a database to itself, it's not a problem.
-But if your site shares a database - for example if using a prefix to install multiple Couch instances on the same database - that could lead to problems.
+If your site has a database to itself, like most sites, then it's not a problem.
+But if your site shares a database - for example if using a prefix to install multiple Couch instances on the same database - that could cause issues.

 You may need to fiddle with your server configuration on your local server.
 PHP needs access to the mysql system tools.
 For MAMP servers on OSX, open the 3 files and you'll see where you can correct them for MAMP's quirky configuration.